ramesh30gatech/DabNetCSE6250/README.md

 Run the notebook from the first line, modify the paths in the code cell to where the metadata and image files are present

 Create a folder named "distentout" in the path where the ipynb is running

+DABNet.pth is the pretrained model for 100 epochs with 1000+ images and 260+ validation images